honzukka/package-explorer/README.md

 * Buttons which are close together form a *group*.
 Only one package from a group is required for the current package to work.

 * Button `debconf-2.0` in the screenshot above is inactive and that means that `debconf-2.0` is not installed.
+That's okay because it's in a group with `debconf` which is installed.

 ## :construction_worker: Implementation